vi/random-distributions-cli/README.md

                     {u,s}{16,32,64}{le,be}.
 Out of range values are
                     clamped to valid ranges
-  -n, --num-samples number of sampels to generate, instead of an infinite stream --help            display usage information
+  -n, --num-samples number of sampels to generate, instead of an infinite stream -e, --exponentiate
+                    exponentiate (e^x) each sample, producing log-normal instead of normal distribution, log-Cauchy instead of Cauchy, etc.
+  -L, --discard-below
+                    discard samples that are below the specified value -H, --discard-above
+                    discard samples that are above the specified value --help            display usage information

 Commands: